Brunei backtracks on plans to lift travel curbs over Omicron concerns - The Scoop

 Brunei has opted to delay the reopening of borders, despite loosening most domestic COVID curbs as part of the government’s strategy of treating the coronavirus as endemic.

-Spelling out the revised travel guidelines, YB Dato Dr Hj Mohd Amin said essential outbound travel is allowed for Brunei residents who received at least two COVID vaccine doses within 14 days to three months before boarding their flight.
+Spelling out the revised travel guidelines, YB Dato Dr Hj Mohd Amin said Brunei citizens and permanent residents can only travel abroad for essential reasons.

+If they need to leave the country, they must obtain an exit travel permit and ensure they have received at least two doses of a COVID vaccine within 14 days to three months prior to departure.

+Foreigners who wish to enter Brunei likewise need to apply for an entry travel pass from PMO.

-Incoming passengers must do a polymerase chain reaction (PCR) test 48 hours prior to departure, take an antigen tapid test upon arrival and another PCR test at the Raja Isteri Pengiran Anak Saleha Hospital’s Sports Complex on the fifth day of their entry to Brunei.
+All incoming passengers will need to complete a polymerase chain reaction (PCR) test 48 hours before boarding their flight.
+When arriving in Brunei, they must take an antigen rapid test and another PCR test on the fifth day post-entry.

-All inbound travellers can only undergo mandatory quarantine at designated hotels.
+Inbound travellers must also undergo mandatory quarantine at designated hotels.

 “We can no longer allow home quarantine since the Omicron variant is quite serious now, we’re still monitoring and assessing the COVID situation,” the minister said, adding that travel rules will be updated from time to time.